-Protesters dressed in KKK robes just interuptted Jeff Sessions' confirmation hearing
+Protesters dressed in KKK robes just interrupted Jeff Sessions' confirmation hearing

 As Sessions walked in... pic.twitter.com/4cmgzRL2q2— Lisa Desjardins (@LisaDNews) January 10, 2017

-The incident comes as civil rights groups urge Senate Judiciary Committee members to reject Sessions' nomination, many of whom point to his past efforts to block black judges from serving on the federal branch as evidence he is not fit to lead the Justice Department.
+The incident comes as civil rights groups urge Senate Judiciary Committee members to reject Sessions' nomination.
+Many of them point to his past efforts to block black judges from serving on the federal branch as evidence he is not fit to lead the Justice Department.

-Breaking with longstanding senate tradition, Sen. Cory Booker, a Democrat from New Jersey, will join civil rights hero Rep. John Lewis, a Democrat from Georgia, on Tuesday to testify against Sessions' appointment.
+Breaking with long-standing Senate tradition, Sen. Cory Booker, a Democrat from New Jersey, will join civil rights hero Rep. John Lewis, a Democrat from Georgia, on Tuesday to testify against Sessions' appointment.

-Sporadic protests continued throughout the first hour of the confirmation hearing, interrupting Senator Sessions' opening remarks.
+Sporadic protests continued throughout the first hour of the confirmation hearing, interrupting Sen. Sessions' opening remarks.

 A black man is dragged from Sessions hearing for shouting "No Trump, No KKK"— Pema Levy (@pemalevy) January 10, 2017